What to Consider When Serving Tacos

 5) How formal the event is

 Depending on the formality of the event, your food decisions may change.
 If it’s a simple family party, for example, some basic ground beef taco meat with a few toppings and some quesadillas might suffice.
 If you’re looking to fancy things up a bit, you may want to get some nicer meat (like steak), and offer more options beyond just tacos.
 Fajitas, burritos, or chimichangas might be good options.
-Some nicer taco catering places might even offer special fillings like shrimp, crab, or lobster.
+Some nicer taco places might even offer special fillings like shrimp, crab, or lobster.
 The most expensive taco in the world is priced at a whopping $25,000 and comes with a gold-infused tortilla, kobe beef, lobster, and black truffle brie.
 So if you’re looking for fancy, there are likely options available.

 6) If you’ll offer dessert

-If you’re planning on including a catered dessert, there are some great Latin American options to consider.
+If you’re planning on including a dessert, there are some great Latin American options to consider.
 If you want a cold treat with a twist, go for fried ice cream.
 Other great treats include fruit-filled and cinnamon-covered empanadas, rice pudding, flan, and alfajores.
-Take time to check out a menu and see if the catering provider offers some scrumptious desserts; they’re a fun way to enjoy another culture.
+Take time to check out a menu and see if the provider offers some scrumptious desserts; they’re a fun way to enjoy another culture.

 7) Any hidden fees or policies

-If you keep these considerations in mind, you’ll be well on your way to finding the perfect taco catering option for your next event.
+If you keep these considerations in mind, you’ll be well on your way to finding the perfect taco food option for your next event.
 Worry Free Catering is the best option for a Las Vegas caterer.
 Give us call at 702-825-6850 Best of luck!